Film production health & safety / Workers Comp

 - Develop and implement health & safety programs

-- Provide first aid equipment and emergency procedures for workers
+- Provide first aid equipment [Amazon Affiliate Link] and emergency procedures for workers

-- Provide personal protective clothing and equipment for workers where required by the Regulation
+- Provide personal protective clothing [Amazon Affiliate Link] and equipment for workers where required by the regulations

 - Report all incidents involving medical treatments or lost time from injury or disease to the Workers' Compensation Board (WCB)